omersho11/Cymptom-candidate/README.md

-# Cymptom candidate application - Omer
-This project allows collecting and organizing information of EC2 instances
+#This project allows collecting and organizing information of EC2 instances

 note that the credentials are not stored in the code at all, they are stored at
 Windows: %USERPROFILE%\\.aws\credentials